ScottDWebster/Cafe/README.md

 # Cafe
-### A simple vim plugin for compiling and running Java code
+### A simple vim plugin for compiling and running Java code on Windows

 This is a very simple plugin that adds several functions and a menu allowing the user to easily compile or run the current file.